Take me to the West End!

 Dishing up inventive, flavoursome plates like the sesame and ginger tartare of bavette steak with soy cured yolk and pickled mushrooms; and the slow cooked pork belly with malted pig cheek, hispi cabbage and heritage carrots; and the monkfish satay with bok choi, crispy enoki mushrooms, and yozu kosho – Number 19’s menu boasts charming, well-balanced and moreish dishes that bring back loyal diners time and time again.

 With its close attention to detail, cosy neighbourhood feel and creative culinary flair, Number 16’s highly reputable reputation is well deserved.
 That’s why we believe it should most definitely have a spot on your West End hit list.

 Need more recommendations for Glasgow or Edinburgh?

 You can also head to our Resources page where you can find articles and ebooks packed with our latest tips and knowledge.
-You can also keep up to date with Panoptic Events latest news and activity via our Facebook, LinkedIn, and Instagram.
+Keep up to date with Panoptic Events latest news and activity via our Facebook, LinkedIn, and Instagram pages!

 At Panoptic Events, we deliver world-class experiences cross-sector that amaze and inspire.
-We have the expertise and solutions to design highly effective and engaging live and digital experiential marketing campaigns.
 Simply tell us your story, and we will create your legacy.
-If you would like to find out more about our services, please get in touch at email@example.com.
+If you would like to find out more about our services, please get in touch at firstname.lastname@example.org.